dimanikulin/dimanikulin/README.md

 ## What projects are currently occupying most of my time?

-- ğŸŒ± Iâ€™m currently learning a Software Architecture
+- I am currently learning a Software Architecture
-- ğŸ’ï¸ Iâ€™m looking to collaborate on helping to develop my product
+- I am looking to collaborate on helping to develop my product
-- ğŸ“« How to reach me: Telegram and Twitter.
+- How to reach me: Telegram and Twitter.